dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 > The `my-shared-instance` above is the Helm Chart release name.

-If you are using the Dapr SDKs you can set the following environment variables for your application to connect to the Dapr Shared instance (in this case running on the `default` namespace):
+If you are using the Dapr SDKs, you can set the following environment variables for your application to connect to the Dapr Shared instance (in this case, running on the `default` namespace):

 ```
         env: